ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 -  the Helm charts to deploy the devices in a Kubernetes environment, or the pipelines and Make commands to run the tests (see previous point repos);
--  the specific “low-level” tools to track tango events and make assertions on them (see
+-  the specific “low-level” tools to track Tango events and make assertions on them (see
    `ska-tango-testing <https://gitlab.com/ska-telescope/ska-tango-testing>`__);
 -  pipeline support tools, such as the Jira integration scripts (see